 Shareholders with a small number of shares, the value of which can make it uneconomical to sell, may wish to consider donating them to charity through ShareGift, a registered charity administered by the Orr Mackintosh Foundation.
 Further information is available by visiting www.sharegift.org or calling 020 7930 3737.

 How do accounts on the M&S share register become 'dormant'?

 What if a shareholder (or person entitled to the shares) came forward after the shares have been sold?

-Each case would be reviewed by the Company and our Registrar, Equiniti.
+In these circumstances, each case would be reviewed by the Company and our Registrar, Equiniti.